backstage/backstage/.changeset/tall-trains-remain.md

 ---
-'@backstage/core-app-api': minor
+'@backstage/core-app-api': patch
 ---

-Updated `FlatRoutes` to be compatible with `react-router` v6 stable.
+Updated `FlatRoutes` to be compatible with React Router v6 stable.